Kushagra7777/ARC-Prize-web/README.md

         pip install -r requirements.txt

-First run the app.py file to setup backend and make sure to change the path.
+First run the app.py file to setup backend and make sure to change the path in the file.
 Then open the html app.